-In the live editor, you can click any text on your website preview in the right-hand panel.
+You can click any text on your website preview in the right-hand panel in the live editor.
 TranslatePress will then load that text in the left-hand panel, ready for you to translate.

 Now, click the language you want to translate that text into and enter your translation.
-Then go ahead and click the Save Changes button to store your translated text.
+Then click the Save Changes button to store your translated text.

 Clicking the Next button automatically selects the next block of translatable text available.
 Alternatively, you can choose an area of the page from the dropdown menu at the top of the screen.

 It’s easy to translate any content on your page, including navigation menus, buttons, sidebar widgets, meta-text, and more.
 Plus, once a string is translated, TranslatePress will automatically translate it on other areas of your website.